 You will have noticed, we talk about the feminine, and the choice is not neutral.
-No, you’re not dreaming: why are the names and voices of virtual assistants, so to speak, exclusively feminine?
-In view of the domination of the genre, one can legitimately ask the question of a will of cliché, as recalled this interesting article of Mashable France: one does not want to break the atmosphere, but even artificial intelligence is sexist.
+No, you’re not dreaming: why are the names and voices of virtual assistants so to speak exclusively feminine?
+Given the domination of the genre, one can legitimately ask the question of a will of cliché, as recalled by this interesting article of Mashable France: we do not want to break the atmosphere, but even artificial intelligence is sexist.

-Bias is everywhere.
-We are humans.
-Whatever you do, you may be subject to personal or cultural bias.
-For the diversity of minds, behaviours and creativity, this is great.
-However, some of us are not always kind and ethical: this is a problematic bias for data and their use.
+Biases are everywhere.
+We’re human.
+Whatever you do, you could nurture personal or cultural prejudices.
+For the diversity of minds, behaviors and creativity, that’s good.
+However, some of us are not always kind and ethical: it is a problematic bias for data and their use.